Skip to main contentSkip to navigation

 • 3.Drive and controller timeout mismatch: RAID arrays depend on drives responding within strict time limits.
 Enterprise and NAS drives set their internal error-recovery timeout (ERC/TLER) to approximately 7 seconds, ensuring they either return data or report failure quickly.
 The RAID controller imposes its own command timeout on top of this, typically 8 to 20 seconds depending on the vendor.
 Consumer desktop drives, which lack ERC configuration, may spend 30 seconds to over 2 minutes retrying bad sectors internally.
 This mismatch is the root cause of 'phantom' drive drops: the drive is still working, but the controller's patience runs out first, and it marks the drive as failed.

 For RAID 5 rebuild failures specifically, the risk is highest because RAID 5 has zero remaining fault tolerance once degraded.
 RAID 6 and RAID 10 have additional margin, but the same physical failure mechanisms apply.
+If the failure occurred during a RAID reshape or NAS migration, the array has both a missing member and a split geometry, which requires a different reconstruction approach.

 What Not to Do After a Rebuild Failure